hassancoder1/project-crossroads/README.md

 **Description:**

 Project Crossroads aims to bridge the gap in Pakistan's online payment landscape by providing a robust and secure web-based payment gateway for individuals, merchants, and international transactions.
-Built with Next.js on the frontend and the MERN stack (MongoDB, Express, React, Node.js) on the backend, it offers a comprehensive suite of features to streamline financial transactions.
+Built with Next.js on the front and the MERN stack (MongoDB, Express, React, Node.js) on the backend, it offers a comprehensive suite of features to streamline financial transactions.

 **Features:**